-Table 7: Factors of safety for different loading in the design of earth and rockfill dams.
+Table 7: Factors of safety for different loading in the e design of ear rth and rockfill dams.
+U U

-Reservoir at full supply level with steady state seepage in the dam and undissipated end-of- construction porewater pressures in the foundation.
+Loading condition S.F.
+Remarks End of construction porewater pressures in the dam and undissipated porewater pressures in the foundation.
+No reservoir loading.
+1.3 Reservoir at full supply level with steady state seepage in the dam and undissipated end-of- construction porewater pressures in the foundation.
 1.3 Possibly the most critical (even if rare) condition.
 Reservoir at full supply level with steady state seepage.
 1.5 Critical to design.
 Reservoir at probable maximum flood level with steady state seepage conditions.
 1.2 Rapid reservoir drawdown from full supply level to minimum supply level 1.3 Not significant in design.
-Failures very rare and, if they occur, are usually shallow.
+Failures very rare and, if they occur, usually shallow.